jackyzha0/quartz/docs/index.md

 Quartz requires **at least [Node](https://nodejs.org/) v18.14** and `npm` v9.3.1 to function correctly.
 Ensure you have this installed on your machine before continuing.

+>[!info]- For Your Information - Junior Developers!
+>Before starting with the following commands below.
+The suggested workflow is to fork this repository to your own github account and then clone that forked repository locally.
+>
+>Replacing the url of the first `git clone` command with clone url of your forked repo.

 Then, in your terminal of choice, enter the following commands line by line:

 ```shell